SIPupstreamDesign/ChOWDER/UserGuide/en/UserGuide.md

 1. Select user to set up.
 2. Choose whether selected user has permission to edit/view.
 Users with permission for “all” are able to edit/view newly created groups as well.
-3. Select the display group the user has permission to edit.
-Users with permission for “all” are able to edit/view newly created groups as well.
+3. Select the site the user has permission to edit.
+Users with permission for “all” are able to edit/view newly created sites as well.
 4. Set up selected user with permission levels for editing groups and working with Display.